DessimozLab/FastOMA/README.md

 python -m pip install --upgrade pip python -m pip install biopython python -m pip install omamer
-# python -m pip install pytables==3.6.1 # if you had trouble with pytables.
+# python -m pip install pytables==3.6.1 # if you had trouble with pytables for omamer.
 python -m pip install ete3
 python -m pip install nextflow python -m pip install pyparsing python -m pip install DendroPy
 ```
-You may want to install mafft and fasttree using conda.
+You may want to install mafft and fasttree using conda as well.
 ```
 conda install -c bioconda mafft fasttree
 ```

-Note that for Nextflow you need Java (11< version <17), you can download [openjdk](https://jdk.java.net/java-se-ri/17).
-You may also need the following for nextflow to work.
+Note that for Nextflow you need Java (11< version <17), and you can download [openjdk](https://jdk.java.net/java-se-ri/17) instead.
+You may also need to have the following for nextflow to work.
 ```
 JAVA_HOME="/path/to/jdk-17"
 NXF_JAVA_HOME="/path/to/jdk-17"
 export PATH="/path/to/jdk-17/bin:$PATH"
 ```

-You can make sure with your installation with
+You can make sure that omamer is installed with running
 ```
-omamer -h
+omamer
 ```